frank038/SimpleDesktop/README.md

 # SimpleDesktop
 A simple and lite desktop manager.

-Version 0.1 - mainly untested.
+Version 0.2 - need to be tested.

 Create the empty file "items_position" in the program folder or use the tar packed version.

 Personalizations in the config file.

 The trashcan change its icon to reflect its state, empty or not empty.
-The far right part of the desktop is reserved and exclusive.
+The left part of the desktop is reserved and exclusive.
 To use a wallpaper, just put an image named wallpaper.jpg at the exactly screen sizes in the program folder.

 Needed:
 - python3
 - pyqt5
-- psutil
 - python3-xdg

 For custom actions (option):